cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-definition.md

 </p>

 #### Edit Levels Panel
-In the third panel, the instructor can add, delete, and edit game levels of the training definition.
+The instructor can add, delete, and edit game levels of the training definition in the third panel.

 <p align="center">
   <img src="../../../img/user-guide-basic/training-agenda/training-definition/TD-edit-levels.png">